GRAnimated/MinecraftLCE/docs/CONTRIBUTING.md

 - Non-matching / incomplete implementation of a class or method: "Work on `Name`"
 - Completion of a class or method: "Complete `Name`"

 You can add anything you want after the message.
-Your pull request will be squashed and merged so don't stress too much about the names of the individual commits.
+Your pull request will be squashed and merged, so don't stress too much about the makeup of the individual commits.

 ### Warning: Make sure to backup your changes before running an automatic fix!
 The linter is experimental and could break your files.